 Forests cover approximately 85% of Gabon's land surface.

-Gaborone Declaration for Sustainability in Africa Focal Point for Gabon
+Gaborone Declaration for Sustainability in Africa Focal Points for Gabon